ReidKimball/Copy-Adobe-Production/README.md

 This utility allows you to copy an existing Adobe Premiere Pro Production folder and rename it for a new production.

+## PC/Mac Compatibility
+This has only been tested on Windows 11.
+I could use help having a few people test it on Mac OS and report back how well it works.

+## Installation
+Install Python on your local machine. https://www.python.org/downloads/ Download the Copy Adobe Production.py and save it where you save other video editing tools you use.

 ## Usage
 Launch the Copy_Adobe_Production.py script.
-This can be done by double clicking the file in Windows Explorer, or opening a terminal and typing “python Copy_Adobe Production.py”.
+This can be done by double clicking the file in Windows Explorer, or opening a terminal (Start > Windows PowerShell) and typing “python Copy_Adobe Production.py”.

 When prompted, enter the full path to the existing Production folder you want to copy.
 For example: